-This article talks about a feature of our accuRx Chain toolbar for EMIS/S1 GP practices.
+This article talks about a feature of our accuRx Chain toolbar.

 We have developed a feature that allows healthcare staff to send files or document (such as sick notes/Med3, referral letters, imaging request forms, blood forms, leaflets etc.) via SMS to patients using the accuRx toolbar.

 1 To use this new feature, you simply click "Attach file" right underneath the "Message text" box (screenshot below).

 If you can't see this feature, please follow these instructions.

 2 Once clicked, it will launch the Windows file picker where you can select a file to attach (file formats supported: .pdf, .docx, .doc, .jpeg, .jpg, .png, .tiff, .tiff.xx2)

 3 Once sent, what the patient receives is an SMS to their mobile phone with a link.
 When they click on the link, they will be asked to input their date of birth as identify verification, before being able to access the document.